Moving to the Netherlands

 How does it work?

-- You have Dutch nationality.
+- You are a Dutch citizen.

 - You are a citizen of Liechtenstein, Norway, Iceland, or Switzerland.